baxtea/rcos-status-updates/spring_2019/week_07.md

 ## Last Week's Accomplishments

- - Implemented input count and output count in the selection poup menu
+ - Implemented input count and output count in the selection popup menu
  - Re-styled the "Create IC" button to be more internally and externally consistent
  - Submitted a PR to finish up the work